-Lighting Control: The lighting interface can be configured to display one or more custom lighting keypads on the touchscreen interface for 2-way control of scenes or lighting devices.
-Lighting scheduling and custom tabs are not supported.
-Press and hold the lighting icon on the HR2 main menu page to access the lighting keypad list.
+Lighting Control: The lighting interface can be configured to display one or more custom lighting keypads and custom lighting pages on the touchscreen interface for 2-way control of scenes or lighting devices.
+Lighting scheduling is not supported.
+Press and hold the lighting icon on the HR2 main menu page to access the lighting keypad and lighting custom page list.